ReThink VR Performance

 Other Measures That Matter

 The RehabData Workgroup developed the Other Measures That Matter to guide VR agencies and RSA as they focus on performance specific to the VR program and define attributes of a successful VR program.
 The Other Measures That Matter do not replace the primary indicators of performance established by section 116 of WIOA.
 In fact, some of the Measures build upon the WIOA indicators while others provide an entirely different lens for analysis.
-The RehabData Workgroup designed these Measures to be used with data that is currently available; these Measures do not require VR agencies to collect or report additional data.
+The RehabData Workgroup designed these Measures to be used with data that is currently available.

 Measurable Skill Gains (MSG) Data Tool

-The MSG Data Tool showcases data reported by VR agencies for Program Years 2017 and 2018 and provides National and State-level MSG data to all VR programs while serving as a resource for VR agencies to analyze their MSG data and compare performance to that of the VR program nationally, with similar States, and/or other VR agencies.
+The MSG Data Tool showcases data reported by VR agencies for Program Years 2017 , 2018, 2019, and 2020.
+It also provides National and State-level MSG data for all VR programs while serving as a resource for VR agencies to analyze their MSG data and compare performance to that of the VR program nationally, with similar States, and/or other VR agencies.

 Pre-Employment Transition Services Data Tool